-To date, none of the analysis has indicated the presence of a moon.
-A moon of 2-Earth radii in size with a 1.5 day period, resulting in a $\sim 0.1\%$ dip in light intensity, would have been easily detected in the data.
+To date, none of the analyses have indicated the presence of a moon.
+A moon of 2-Earth radii in size with a 1.5 day period would cause a $\sim 0.1\%$ dip in the light curve, which would have been easily detected in the data.
 Tides would cause a moon of this size to decay into the planet in a time scale of order 10^5 years.
 One of the remaining tasks is to determine the upper limits for the radius and mass of an undetected hypothetical moon.